maachang/msful/README.md

 After thinking about various things and examining various things "It is good if it is good to make a Web application server with high development efficiency."
 I thought so, and made msful.

-msful, like PHP-based web servers, is automatically included for updates to target Api programs, so I think you can do more comfortable development than node-express.
+msful, like PHP-based web servers, is automatically incorporated into updates to target Api programs, so I think it will be more comfortable to develop than node-express.

 I hope that msful developers can provide a better development environment for you.